-20) Brisbane Botanic Gardens
+22) Brisbane Botanic Gardens

 Spreading out over 138 acres, they feature a standout Japanese garden, waterfalls, fern house, arid garden with aloes and succulents, bamboo grove and the largest collection of Australian native rainforest trees in the world.

 Don’t miss the new Spotted Gum Trail, a 1.5 mile scenic hike (one way) through eucalyptus forests and across bridges spanning deep ravines.

-21) Royal Botanic Gardens Victoria
+23) Royal Botanic Gardens Victoria

 These gardens in Melbourne are home to two sets of gardens: Melbourne Gardens and Cranbourne Gardens.

 Dating back to 1846, the inner-city Melbourne Gardens span 94 acres of garden beds, sweeping lawns and lakes blanketed by water lilies.